amphibian/reegion_select.ee_addon/README.markdown

-REEgion Select is an EE2 plugin and fieldtype that displays a list of:
+REEgion Select is an addon for ExpressionEngine&reg; 2 and 3 that displays dropdowns for:

 - countries (based on the ISO 3166-1 list of countries, dependent territories, and special areas of geographical interest)
-- US states (based on the USPS official list of US states and possessions)
+- U.S. states (based on the USPS official list of U.S. states and possessions)
 - Canadian provinces and territories
 - UK counties
 - Canadian provinces and U.S. states together (or U.S. States and Canadian provinces together)

 ##Fieldtype Usage

-To use the fieldtype, simply install and then choose REEgion Select from the fieldtype menu when creating a new custom field (or Matrix field), then choose which kind of regions you'd like to display.
+To use the fieldtype, simply install and then choose Reegion Select from the fieldtype menu when creating a new custom field, then choose which kind of regions you'd like to display.

 In your templates, display your custom field using `{field_name:name}` (or simply `{field_name}`) to display the name of the region (i.e., United States); `{field_name:alpha2}` to display the ISO 3166-2 code for the country, state, or province (i.e., US); or use `{field_name:alpha3}` to display the ISO 3166-1 code for the country (i.e., USA).

+If you choose the "multiselect" option for your field, you can use your field tag as a tag pair:

+    {field_name}
+        {region_name}
+		{region_alpha2}
+		{region_alpha3}
+		{region_count}
+		{total_regions}
+	{/field_name}

-##Plugin Usage
+##Template Usage

 Use the following EE tags to generate each type of dropdown `<select>` menu in your templates: